 MyStartupEquity provides shareholders a fully diluted cap table view as a part of its cap table management tool.
 Watch the video to understand how it works:

-Upon clicking this cap table view, users will be prompted by a dialogue box that asks the user to enter details and permission to convert convertible securities (with more than 1:1 convertible ratio) to equity.
+Upon clicking this cap table view, users will be prompted by a dialogue box that asks the user to enter details and permission to convert convertible securities (with more than a 1:1 convertible ratio) to equity.
 Once the user grants permission to convert, the system automatically performs the required calculations and presents the fully-diluted cap table.

 These calculations are complex, time-consuming, and error-prone when done manually.
 MyStartupEquity eliminates these constraints and provides investors and other shareholders with the fully-diluted cap table in a matter of seconds.